MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/machine-learning-online-endpoint-troubleshooting.md

 ms.service: azure-machine-learning
 ms.custom: devx-track-azurecli
 ms.topic: include
-ms.date: 09/17/2024
+ms.date: 12/02/2024
 ms.author: larryfr
 ---

 ### Online endpoint creation fails with a message about v1 legacy mode

-Managed online endpoints are a feature of the v2 API platform.
+Managed online endpoints are a feature of the Azure Machine Learning v2 API platform.
 If your Azure Machine Learning workspace is configured for v1 legacy mode, the managed online endpoints don't work.
 Specifically, if the `v1_legacy_mode` workspace setting is set to `true`, v1 legacy mode is turned on, and there's no support for v2 APIs.

 To see how to turn off v1 legacy mode, see [Network isolation with v2](../how-to-configure-network-isolation-with-v2.md).